 Recently, Jim has represented the Office of the Governor of North Carolina in a series of high-profile lawsuits challenging legislation passed by the North Carolina General Assembly.
 Those cases, grounded in the separation of powers provision of the North Carolina Constitution, challenged laws revamping the State Board of Elections, embedding political hires of the previous Governor in state government, requiring confirmation of the Governor’s cabinet appointments, reducing the Governor’s ability to appoint judges, and undermining the Governor’s authority over the state budget.

 For several years during the 1990s, Jim served as Legislative Counsel to the Honorable Jim Hunt, Governor of North Carolina.
-Jim currently serves on the Board of Directors of Blue Cross Blue Shield of North Carolina.
+Jim currently serves on the Board of Trustees of Blue Cross Blue Shield of North Carolina.
 He previously served on the boards of BEST NC and the James B. Hunt Institute for Educational Leadership and Policy.
 Jim has chaired the Administration of Justice Committee of the N.C.
 Bar Association.
 Jim also served on the University of North Carolina Board of Governors, chairing the Board from 2006 through 2008.

 Jim has significant complex business litigation experience, both in North Carolina and in venues throughout the nation.
 He has represented clients in matters involving intellectual property, federal securities law, contracts, real property, state insurance regulation, defamation claims, First Amendment rights, construction issues, tax matters, employment matters, and other sophisticated commercial controversies.
 By way of example, Jim has: